 New York State Rifle & Pistol Association, Inc. v.
 City of New York was argued on December 2, 2019.
+It was decided on April 27, 2020.

 This case asks: Does the New York City law banning the transportation of a licensed handgun to a home or shooting range outside New York City limits violate the Second Amendment, the Commerce Clause, or the constitutional right to travel?